Timeline of tuition fees in the United Kingdom: Adjustments in the 2015 Budget

-During the budget announcements of July 2015, George Osborne announced that tuition fees, which had been capped at £9,000 since 2012, would rise with inflation from the 2017-18 academic year onwards.
+During the budget announcements of July 2015, George Osborne announced that tuition fees, which had been capped at £9,000 since 2012, would rise with inflation from the 2017–18 academic year onwards.
 He also announced that maintenance grants were to be scrapped from September 2016.
 The changes were not debated or voted on in the commons, instead being considered by the Third Delegated Legislation Committee in January 2016.
 The lack of a vote on the matter has drawn criticism, as by circumventing the commons the measures "automatically become law".
 The committee lacks the power to reject legislation independently.

 The budget announcements further proposed a freeze in the repayment threshold for tuition fee loans at £21,000; a figure which was previously set to rise with average earnings.
 The changes, if passed, will affect all Plan 2 tuition fee loans, backdated to cover loans taken out from 2012.

 2017 tuition fee increase

-From the 2017-18 academic year, the upper limit on tuition fees rose to £9,250.
+From the 2017–18 academic year, the upper limit on tuition fees rose to £9,250.

+2025 tuition fee increase and reforms

+From the 2025-26 academic year, the upper limit on tuition fees rose to £9,595.
+It was later confirmed that, from 2026 onwards, tuition fees and maintenance loans will rise each year in line with inflation, likely following the RPIX metric.
+Beginning with the 2026-27 academic year, ability to charge the maximum tuition fees has become conditional upon teaching quality, requiring providers to have a Teaching Excellence Framework award and an access and participation plan, both from the Office for Students.